 GIS files can be HUGE.
 Sometimes they are in the GB range.
 So, you better have the processing power to chew through those large files.

 Pro-Tip: It is a good idea to flatten layered files before printing using an application like Adobe or Bluebeam Revu.
-This will greatly speed up the pre-printing processing time and will reduce the chances of mistakes.
+This will significantly speed up the pre-printing processing time and will reduce the chances of mistakes.

 On-board Hard Drive

-Many graphics printers or map plotters like the Canon PRO Series, include a large, on-board hard drive for print spooling.
+Many graphics printers or map plotters, like the Canon PRO Series, include a large, on-board hard drive for print spooling.

 On Board Available RAM

 Dyes are affected by both ultraviolet light and oxygen.
-On the other hand, pigments are fade and scratch resistant.
+On the other hand, pigments are fade and scratch-resistant.
 They will give you much better quality and durability.